Local Memo: Instagram Tests AI-Powered Search in Comments, Google Adds Local to AIO, TikTok Updates

 Schema markup is a form of microdata that helps search engines crawl and better understand and interpret the content on a web page.
 In short, well-written schema markup can help your local businesses appear in special SERP features like answer boxes and other rich results.
 For local businesses, we recommend adding the LocalBusiness structured data from Schema.org to your HTML code.
 You can test your code using Google and Schema.org’s Structured Data Testing Tool.
 We also recommend using an SEO expert or agency when updating your schema markup.5.
 Gain Ratings and Reviews

 A high volume of positive ratings and reviews affects your GBP’s rankings, particularly in the Local Finder and Pack.
 Our research found that the highest-ranked businesses in local searches have the highest review volume.
 On average, GBPs ranked 1-3 have 21 percent more reviews than profiles ranked 4-10.
 Ratings influence not only local search rankings but also conversions, such as calls, website clicks, request for driving directions.
 According to our State of Google Reviews research report, an increase in one full star on a GBP corresponds with a 44 percent increase in conversions.
-Here are a few ways to encourage customers to write reviews: You can download our Multi-Location Marketer’s Guide to Online Reputation Management for more specific tips on how to best manage and respond to reviews.6.
+Here are a few ways to encourage customers to write reviews:6.
 Produce Local SEO Content

 Part of your SEO strategy should include creating local content that can gain backlinks.
 Backlinks are links from other sites pointing to your website’s pages.
 The best way to gain links through content is to produce unique, relevant, and intriguing content that other journalists, bloggers, and people want to cite and link to.
 For example, if you’re a property management company (PMC), you might produce local neighborhood guides that other local sites will link to.
 Another idea is to produce proprietary real estate trends for a city or area.
 If possible, it’s also best practice to make this content keyword-focused.
 Again, using keyword tools like Semrush or Ahrefs will help you research long-tail keywords you can create content around to try and rank for.7.
 Build Local Backlinks